 As part of the process of preparing our financial statements, we are required to estimate our accrued research and development expenses.
 This process involves reviewing open contracts and purchase orders, communicating with our applicable personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual costs.
 The majority of our service providers invoice us in arrears for services performed, on a pre-determined schedule or when contractual milestones are met; however, some require advance payments.
-We make estimates of our accrued expenses as of each balance sheet date in the financial statements based on facts and circumstances known to us at that time.
+We makes estimates of our accrued expenses as of each balance sheet date in the financial statements based on facts and circumstances known to us at that time.
 We periodically confirm the accuracy of these estimates with the service providers and make adjustments, if necessary.
-Examples of estimated accrued research and development expenses include fees paid to:

-- vendors in connection with clinical development activities; and - CROs and investigative sites in connection with pre-clinical, non-clinical, and human clinical trials
+Examples of estimated accrued research and development expenses include fees paid to vendors in connection with clinical development activities and CROs and investigative sites in connection with pre-clinical, non-clinical, and human clinical trials.

 We base the expense recorded related to external research and development on our estimates of the services received and efforts expended pursuant to quotes and contracts with multiple CROs that supply, conduct and manage clinical trials on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the expense.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate, we adjust the accrual or the amount of prepaid expenses accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
 To date, there have not been any material adjustments to our prior estimates of accrued research and development expenses.
+There have been no changes to our process of determining external research and development expense accruals during the three and six months ended June 30, 2022.

-Stock-Based Compensation Expense
+Stock Based Compensation Expense